Hippocrates and Thermology

 In 1982, the FDA approved medical thermography as an adjunct screening tool in medicine.
 Today, modern Thermography is a highly refined science with standardized applications in Neurology, Vascular Medicine, Sports Medicine, and Breast Oncology, and many other specialty areas.

 Until today, there has been no standardized, state of the art system used in thermography.
-Medical Thermography Associates is a Certified iScanHD Center.
+Northeast Thermography Medical Imaging Center is a Certified iScanHD Center.
 Certified iScanHD systems have revolutionized the practice of medical thermography, using the most advanced high definition camera, and software by Total Vision. iScanHD Centers has all scans interpreted by Physician Insight MD’s, a group of board certified doctors who have been trained to interpret thermographic studies.

 This combination of high definition, patented state of the art imaging software and interpretation by Physician’s Insight MD’s has created the new standard of excellence.